Icona Pop discography

-The discography of Icona Pop, a Swedish synth-pop duo, consists of three studio albums, four extended plays and twenty two singles.
-The press, including NME, The Guardian, Rolling Stone and Pitchfork, have praised the duo.
-The Guardian described the debut single "Manners" as "effortlessly cool".

-In autumn 2012, the duo released an extended play Iconic in the US and the album Icona Pop in Sweden.
-The duo have performed in Sweden, the US, Germany, Italy, and London and have also been interviewed by Swedish and foreign press.
+The Swedish duo Icona Pop has released three studio albums, four extended plays and twenty two singles.
+In 2012, they released an extended play Iconic in the US and the album Icona Pop in Sweden.
+Their song.
 "I Love It", a pre-release of their self-titled album Icona Pop charted on Sverigetopplistan, the official Swedish singles chart.
 On 20 September 2013, Icona Pop released their second studio album, a revised edition of Icona Pop, This Is...
 Icona Pop.